Accessibility

 Athletics improves mental health

-The World Health Organization defines mental health as “a state of well-being in which every individual realizes his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
+The World Health Organization defines mental health as “a state of wellbeing in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community.”
 It’s important to remember that this definition isn’t just about feeling happy—it’s also about dealing with stress and other problems.
 In fact, you could say that it’s more about how you deal with bad things happening than how happy you feel overall.

 So what does this have to do with athletics?
 Well first off, physical activity has been shown time and again to improve moods by releasing endorphins into the brain (the same chemicals released during sex).
 But even more importantly for those seeking a healthy mind state: exercise can be used as an outlet for stress management!
 You know those moments when your job gets stressful or your relationships aren’t going so well?
 Sports helps us get out these negative emotions.